-A meta-analysis by Eagly and Johnson (1990) comprising 45 studies on various leadership styles, indicates that women in leadership roles typically adopt a more democratic or participative leadership style, characteristics of transformational and social identity leadership.
+A meta-analysis by Eagly and Johnson (1990) comprising 45 studies on various leadership styles, indicates that women in leadership roles typically adopt a more democratic or participative leadership style, characteristic of transformational and social identity leadership.
 Conversely, men are more likely to employ autocratic or directive approaches, demonstrative of transactional leadership, as well as management by exception and laissez-faire leadership.
 This distinction underscores a broader trend where women leaders are often perceived as more transformational than men (e.g., Bass, 2006; Miranda, 2019).